jetbundle/jetbundle.github.io/_diffequations/chapter-03/index.md

 # Chapter 3: Tensor Fields, Conservation Laws & Geometric Formulation

+Physics is Invariant; Coordinates are Artifacts.

 ## Introduction

 Chapter 2 built a rigorous analytical framework, but it rested on the flat ground of $\mathbb{R}^n$.
 Physics, however, lives on curved manifolds where global vector addition is meaningless.
 This chapter detaches differential equations from coordinate systems and formulates them intrinsically on manifolds.
 We develop the geometric language of tensors, covariant derivatives, and differential forms, enabling us to write equations that are invariant under coordinate transformations.

-**Theme:** Physics is Invariant; Coordinates are Artifacts.

-**Narrative Goal:** To detach differential equations from coordinate systems and formulate them intrinsically on manifolds.
+We will detach differential equations from coordinate systems and formulate them intrinsically on manifolds.

 ## Chapter Overview